These bakery style orange muffins are bursting with citrus flavor! These moist muffins use fresh orange juice and orange zest for big orange flavor.

 orange muffins with orange slices in the background

-3. Gradually mix in the dry ingredients, mixing just until combined.
+3. Combine all ingredients.
+Gradually mix in the dry ingredients, mixing by hand just until combined.
+The batter will be very thick!

-4. Cover the bowl with a towel and allow the batter to rest for 15 minutes.
-Preheat the oven to 425ºF.
+4. Let batter rest.
+Cover the bowl with a towel and allow the batter to rest for 15 minutes on the counter.
+During this time, preheat the oven to 425ºF.

-7. Bake for 7 minutes at 425ºF, then keeping the muffins in the oven, turn the temperature down to 350ºF and bake for 13-16 minutes.
+2. Bake.
+Place one pan in the center of the oven and bake for 7 minutes at 425ºF, then keep the muffins in the oven, and turn the temperature down to 350ºF and bake for 13-16 minutes or until a toothpick inserted in the center comes out clean.

 3 orange muffins stacked on top of each other on white background